EitanWong/com.eitan.sherpa-onnx-unity/README.md

 ### Important License Information

 - ✅ **Commercial Use**: Permitted
 - ✅ **Modification**: Permitted
 - ✅ **Distribution**: Permitted
 - ✅ **Private Use**: Permitted
 - ❗ **License Notice**: Must be included in redistributions
 - ❗ **Copyright Notice**: Must be preserved

-**Compliance Note**: When using this package in your projects, ensure you include the license notices for both SherpaOnnxUnity and sherpa-onnx in your application's legal documentation.
+**Compliance Note**: When using this package in your projects, ensure you include the license notices for both SherpaONNXUnity and sherpa-onnx in your application's legal documentation.

 ## 🙏 Acknowledgments